9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 it.
 If we were to omit the functional dependency, the type checker would simply give up with an error message.

-It\'s hard to picture what the relationship between `m` and `s` really means, so let\'s look at an instance of this type class.
+It's hard to picture what the relationship between `m` and `s` really means, so let's look at an instance of this type class.

 :::: captioned-content
 ::: caption